amanstacker/schema-package/readme.txt

 == Description ==

-Helps you to add versatile schema markup on your websites.
+Helps you to add versatile schema markup on your websites which provides users with more informative and visually appealing search results.

 ### Schema Package Key Features